Shahnoor-Rashid/Bootstrap-Portfolio/README.md

 ## Description

-This is a website of my PORTFOLIO.
+This is a website of my PORTFOLIO made by some of the Bootstrap components.
 I built this website to reach as many employer as possible.
 - Employers can look at my portfolio to understand better about my skills.
 - The goal here is to find a suitable job in front end development.